cseas/cs101/README.md

 - [Up For Grabs](http://up-for-grabs.net/) - List of projects which have curated tasks specifically for new contributors.
 - [issuehub.io](http://issuehub.io/) - Contribute to Open Source.
 Search issue labels to find the right project for you!
-- [FIRST TIMERS ONLY](http://www.firsttimersonly.com/) - Friendly Open Source projects should reserve specific issues for newbies.
+- [First Timers Only](http://www.firsttimersonly.com/) - Friendly Open Source projects should reserve specific issues for newbies.
 - [Your First PR](http://yourfirstpr.github.io/) - Start contributing to Open Source with great starter issues on GitHub and elsewhere.
 - [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners) - A list of awesome beginners-friendly projects.
 - [Codetriange](https://www.codetriage.com/) - Help out your favorite open source projects and become a better developer while doing it.